 - All forms and paperwork needed for DOT compliance

-When utilizing US Drug Test Centers for you drug & alcohol testing program, you can be confident that you are in compliance and our team will assist you with your new entrant exam or any future audit of the drug and alcohol testing program.
+When utilizing US Drug Test Centers for your drug and alcohol testing program, you can be confident that you are in compliance, and our team will assist you with your new entrant exam and any future audit of the drug and alcohol testing program.